osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

    to `1`, `false` to `0`.
 Numbers that are not integers or outside the range of the type result in `NULL`.
 Strings are converted to integers if possible otherwise the result is `NULL`.
-7. For `real` columns: Booleans result in an error, all numbers are used as is, strings are converted to a number, if that is not possible the result is `NULL`.
+7. For `real` and `double` columns: Booleans result in an error, all numbers are used as is, strings are converted to a number, if that is not possible the result is `NULL`.
+8. *Version >= 2.3.0*{:.version} For `timestamp`and `timestamptz` columns:
+   Text values are used as is, the value must be in a format understood by PostgreSQL.
+Integers are interpreted as seconds since 1970-01-01T00:00:00Z.
+   All other data types will result in an error.
-8. For `direction` columns (stored as `int2` in the database): Boolean `true` is converted to `1`, `false` to `0`.
+9. For `direction` columns (stored as `int2` in the database): Boolean `true` is converted to `1`, `false` to `0`.
 The number `0` results in `0`, all positive numbers in `1`, all negative numbers in `-1`.
 Strings `"yes"` and `"1"` will result in `1`, `"no"` and `"0"` in `0`, `"-1"` in `-1`.
 All other strings will result in `NULL`.
-9. For `json` and `jsonb` columns string, number, and boolean values are converted to their JSON equivalent as you would expect.
+10. For `json` and `jsonb` columns string, number, and boolean values are converted to their JSON equivalent as you would expect.
 (The special floating point numbers `NaN` and `Inf` can not be represented in JSON and are converted to `null`).
 An empty table is converted to an (empty) JSON object, tables that only have consecutive integer keys starting from 1 are converted into JSON arrays.
 All other tables are converted into JSON objects.
 Mixed key types are not allowed.
 Osm2pgsql will detect loops in tables and return an error.
-10. For text columns and any other not specially recognized column types, booleans result in an error and numbers are converted to strings.
+12. For text columns and any other not specially recognized column types, booleans result in an error and numbers are converted to strings.
-11. Geometry objects are converted to their PostGIS counterparts.
+12. Geometry objects are converted to their PostGIS counterparts.
 Null geometries are converted to database `NULL`.
 Geometries in WGS84 will automatically be transformed into the target column SRS if needed.
     Non-multi geometries will automatically be transformed into